cattz/damster/README.md

 * Confluence
   * **changes**: changes in Confluence content in the specific period

-Most fo this reports will produce 3 files:
+Most of this reports will produce 3 files:
 * `.json` contains the raw data used for the report.
 * `.csv` contains the above data 'flattened' as csv
 * `.html` is a more visual representation of the report